tim-hardcastle/pipefish/README.md

 * Free order of intitialization also helps you to write your scripts top-down.
 * Abstraction is achieved by [overloading](https://github.com/tim-hardcastle/pipefish/wiki/Function-signatures-and-overloading#overloading) and duck-typing.
 There is multiple dispatch.
 * Field names of [structs](https://github.com/tim-hardcastle/pipefish/wiki/Structs) are first-class objects.
 Indexing structs and maps overloads the same operator.
-* While Pipefish is very dynamic (as illustrated in the previous two points) it is also very strongly typed, much more so than any mainstream dynamic language.
+* While Pipefish is very dynamic (as illustrated in the previous two points) it is also very strongly typed, much more so than any mainstream dynamic language, and is largely compile-time checkable.
 A rich, expressive type system offers you parameterized types, interfaces, clone types, and more.
 * Pipefish is REPL-oriented, with [livecoding](https://github.com/tim-hardcastle/pipefish/wiki/Livecoding) to make it easy to code and test incrementally.
 * The REPL is also a [development environment](https://github.com/tim-hardcastle/pipefish/wiki/Developing-in-Pipefish) and [framework](https://github.com/tim-hardcastle/pipefish/wiki/Client-and-server).
 It lets you test your code, write permanent tests, ask for help, interact with error messages, configure your services, deploy them to the web and manage access to them.
 * It is intended that often a Pipefish service will act as its own front end (like e.g. a SQL database does) with the end-user talking to it via the Pipefish REPL.
 For this reason Pipefish has an unusually [flexible syntax](https://github.com/tim-hardcastle/pipefish/wiki/Infixes,-postfixes,-etc) for creating DSLs.
-* Pipefish comes with [Go](https://github.com/tim-hardcastle/pipefish/wiki/Golang-interop) and [SQL](https://github.com/tim-hardcastle/pipefish/wiki/SQL-interop) interop for all your backend needs.
+* Pipefish comes with [Go](https://github.com/tim-hardcastle/pipefish/wiki/Golang-interop) and [SQL](https://github.com/tim-hardcastle/pipefish/wiki/The-database-sql-library) interop for all your backend needs.
 * (Also the [system for embedding other languages](https://github.com/tim-hardcastle/pipefish/wiki/Snippets) is extensible if this does not in fact meet all your needs.)
 * Pipefish allows you to deploy your libraries as [microservices](https://github.com/tim-hardcastle/pipefish/wiki/Microservices), or, alternatively to turn your microservices back into libraries.
 * Pipefish’s syntax is based on mainstream productivity languages, principally Python and Go.
 It has a shallow or indeed invisible learning curve: you can learn the simple parts of the language without knowing that the other parts exist.